devsyrem/Solana-Forensic-Toolkit/README.md

 ## Overview

-SolFlow is a comprehensive blockchain analytics platform designed to transform complex Solana transaction data into intuitive, user-friendly visualizations and insights.
+Solana Forensic Toolkit is a comprehensive blockchain analytics platform designed to transform complex Solana transaction data into intuitive, user-friendly visualizations and insights.
 The platform empowers users to visualize transaction flows between wallets, track funding sources, identify suspicious patterns, and collaborate in real-time with team members.

-In an era where blockchain transactions continue to grow in complexity and volume, SolFlow addresses the critical need for transparent, accessible, and collaborative blockchain analysis tools.
-Whether you're a financial investigator, compliance professional, researcher, or crypto enthusiast, SolFlow provides powerful visualization capabilities to understand and analyze on-chain activities.
+In an era where blockchain transactions continue to grow in complexity and volume, Solana Forensic Toolkit addresses the critical need for transparent, accessible, and collaborative blockchain analysis tools.
+Whether you're a financial investigator, compliance professional, researcher, or crypto enthusiast, Solana Forensic Toolkit provides powerful visualization capabilities to understand and analyze on-chain activities.

 ## Key Features

 ### Interactive Transaction Flow Visualization

-SolFlow's core functionality centers around its interactive flow visualization engine, which displays transaction relationships between wallets on the Solana blockchain.
+Solana Forensic Toolkit's core functionality centers around its interactive flow visualization engine, which displays transaction relationships between wallets on the Solana blockchain.
 The visualization:

 - Presents wallets as nodes and transactions as directional edges
 - Supports multiple layout algorithms (force-directed, circular, hierarchical)